zchee/neovim-wiki/Installing-Neovim.md

 ## Windows

+Windows support is considered **experimental** until Nvim version 0.2 is released.
+There are bugs.

 Neovim on Windows requires `nvim.exe` and a front-end such as Neovim-Qt.
 Both are included in the pre-built package.

 1. Download the latest [32bit build](https://ci.appveyor.com/api/projects/neovim/neovim/artifacts/build/Neovim.zip?branch=master&job=Configuration%3A%20MINGW_32) or [64bit build](https://ci.appveyor.com/api/projects/neovim/neovim/artifacts/build/Neovim.zip?branch=master&job=Configuration%3A%20MINGW_64)